rsksmart/devportal/docs/02-developers/04-quickstart/remix.md

 ![Remix - Solidity Compiler](/img/developers/quickstart/4-remix.png)

 Return to File explorer and right click on the contract you want to deploy, and click on **Compile Storage.sol**.
+Note that you can also compile the contract by clicking the Compiler Options button in the left menu, and clicking `Compile (currentFileOpenInEditor).sol`

 ![Compile Solidity Contract](/img/developers/quickstart/5-remix.png)

-If successful, you will see a checkmark (highlighted as selected), this is necessary so that in the next step the compiled contracts can be detected for deployment.
+If successful, you will see a green checkmark (highlighted as selected), this is necessary so that in the next step the compiled contracts can be detected for deployment.

 ![Compile Solidity Contract Button](/img/developers/quickstart/5a-remix.png)

 ## Deploying the Contract

 In the left menu, click on **Deploy and run transactions**.
-Ensure the Environment and Account are correctly set as explained in the first step.
-Under Contract, ensure your contract is selected.
-Click on Deploy and it will ask you to sign a transaction in Metamask.
+Under Contract, ensure the contract is selected.
+Click on Deploy and MetaMask will then prompt you to sign the deploy transaction.

-> If the contract had any constructor arguments, those inputs would appear next to the Deploy button for you to fill them.
+> Ensure the Environment and Account are correctly set as explained in the previous step.
+If the contract had any constructor arguments, those inputs would appear next to the Deploy button for you to fill them.

 ![Deploy and Run Transactions](/img/developers/quickstart/6-remix.png)